 Some people dream of success while others wake up and work hard at it, Winston Churchill.

-Perhaps, you may want to consider the following points:
+If you want to succeed, you may want to consider the following ideas.

 Even the highest towers begin on the ground, Chinese Proverb.

 Drop by drop the sea is drained, English Proverb.

 Nobody is born with innate knowledge or natural talent.
 Everyone needs to learn and work hard in order to achieve success, as well as, make mistakes in order to grow and learn.

 Do not be discouraged if your goal seems too big, too far away or even impossible to achieve.
 Trust me on this, you can accomplish almost any goal by focusing on one small action after another, by working very hard, not giving up, having perseverance and determination in the face of challenges and obstacles!

 The hope of achieving your goals by itself gives meaning to your path and offers enough psychological benefits that are worth trying.